jxsrma/dj-web-front/README.md

 For inquiries, collaborations, and engagements, reach out to us at [jashsharma619@gmail.com](mailto:jashsharma619@gmail.com).

-Let the JXSRMA website redefine how you perceive and connect with art.
-Experience artistry reimagined! 🎨🎶✨
+Let this website redefine how you perceive and connect with art.
+Experience *artistry reimagined!* 🎨🎶✨

 &copy; Copyright 2023, JXSRMA